D2KLab/HarvestingTablesInTheWild/report/report.md

 The world wide web is full of information.
 Already the number of web pages indexed by search engines is more than 5 billion [2].
 The information on these web pages is mostly aimed at solely human consumption, which at the same time makes it very difficult to be automatically processed by machines.
-While plain text data (such as regular HTML websites) are still comprehendible by machines, but with complex layouts and designs it becomes increasingly difficult for a machine to access this data in a meaningful way - in the end, we want to turn data into information.
+While plain text data (such as regular HTML websites) are still comprehendible by machines, with complex layouts and designs it becomes increasingly difficult for a machine to access this data in a meaningful way - in the end, we want to turn data into information.

 One such example are HTML tables.
 From human perspective they are intuitively easy to understand (just by looking at them), but for a machine they are difficult to assess because of the graphical nature of them: all the little visual details (such as delimiters and orientation) matter a lot.
 At the same time, the tables themselves usually just contain the data (e.g. statistics), while the surrounding text (headers, captions and description) gives this data meaning.